YuvalShaul/linux/1-getting-started/devops-linux-list.md

 - The main idea of how an operating system works:
   - the kernel
   - processes
-    - How do processes call the kernel to do things? (a.k.a  [system call](https://en.wikipedia.org/wiki/System_call))
     - how new processes are created ([fork system call](https://en.wikipedia.org/wiki/Fork_(system_call)))
     - how process change themselves to run different code ([exec system call](https://en.wikipedia.org/wiki/Exec_(system_call)))
     - process parent-[child](https://en.wikipedia.org/wiki/Child_process) relationship
     - [process IDs](https://en.wikipedia.org/wiki/Process_identifiers)
-  - system calls
+  - How do processes call the kernel to do things? (a.k.a  [system call](https://en.wikipedia.org/wiki/System_call))

 ## Directories and Files

 - files
   - listing file in another directory (not the current directory)
-  - listing all files (including hidden files)\
+  - listing all files (including hidden files)
   - long listing (ls -l)
   - creating new files (using **touch** or an editor)
 - Directories